 Admiral Nelson's awards include the Distinguished Service Medal, two Legions of Merit, the Bronze Star with Combat Device, two Meritorious Service Medals, Coast Guard Commendation and Achievement Medals with Operational Distinguishing Device.
 He is also authorized to wear the Cutterman's Insignia.

-Admiral Nelson is married to the former Patricia Bennett of Youngstown, Ohio.
+Admiral Nelson is married to the former Patricia B. of Youngstown, Ohio.
 They have two daughters, Karen and Katherine, and a son, Robert Jr.

 Admiral Nelson retired in 1994.